mologie/nxboot/README.md

 * Managed payload profiles with auto-updates (always have the latest Hekate etc. available without any effort)
 * Optional Substrate tweak that disables the unsupported device message when a Switch is connected
 * macOS GUI (currently limited to command-line tool)
-* iOS 7+ support (currently requires iOS 10+)
+* Hekate settings integration

 ## Prerequisites

-* A jailbroken iOS device with firmware 10.0-12.4 (later iOS versions are most likely fine too)
+* A jailbroken iOS device with firmware 10.0-14.2 (later iOS versions are most likely fine too)
 * Proper sandbox patches installed by the jailbreak (unc0ver works as-is)
 * A USB 3 Type A to Type C cable
 * An OTG (Lightning to USB 2.0 or 3.0) adapter.
 Apple's costs $35 and cheaper third-party adapters may work.